vincentzhang96/HearthCaptureLib/readme.md

 Usage
 ----

 HCL's main purpose is to be used as a library by another program.
-In most cases the primary interface with HCL is by creating a new `HearthCaptureLib` object and calling its `listen()` method.
+In most cases the primary interface with HCL is through creating a new `HearthCaptureLib` object and calling its `listen()` method.

 #####Manually